Praeda822/PK_TextAdventure/readme.md

 The game continues with similar questions, each offering multiple choices that affect the players scores in different ways.
 Here are a few more examples:

 **_Question 2_**:
 You find a book of forbidden knowledge that promises immense power but warns of dire consequences.
-What do you do?
+What do you do?<br><br>
 **1**.
-Read the book, embracing the risk for the pursuit of knowledge: Increases mage score.
+Read the book, embracing the risk for the pursuit of knowledge: Increases mage score.<br>
 **2**.
-Burn the book, removing the temptation and protecting others: Increases warrior score.
+Burn the book, removing the temptation and protecting others: Increases warrior score.<br>
 **3**.
-Hide the book, saving it for when you might need its power: Increases thief score.
+Hide the book, saving it for when you might need its power: Increases thief score.<br>

 **_Question 3_**:
 You are offered a position of great power and influence, but accepting it means compromising your most cherished principles.
-What do you do?
+What do you do?<br><br>
-**1.** Accept the position, believing you can do more good from within: Increases warrior and mage scores.
+**1.** Accept the position, believing you can do more good from within: Increases warrior and mage scores.<br>
-**2.** Refuse the position, staying true to your principles: Increases mage score.
+**2.** Refuse the position, staying true to your principles: Increases mage score.<br>
-**3.** Accept the position with the intent to undermine it from within: Increases thief score.
+**3.** Accept the position with the intent to undermine it from within: Increases thief score.<br>

 **_Question 4_**:
 You discover a hidden door in the basement of an old inn.
 Behind it lies either great treasure or a terrible curse.
-What do you do?
+What do you do?<br><br>

-**1.** Break it open and face whatever comes, believing in your strength: Increases warrior score.
+**1.** Break it open and face whatever comes, believing in your strength: Increases warrior score.<br>
-**2.** Search for a key or mechanism to unlock it safely: Increases mage score.
+**2.** Search for a key or mechanism to unlock it safely: Increases mage score.<br>
-**3.** Leave it alone and inform the innkeeper, respecting the unknown: Increases thief score.
+**3.** Leave it alone and inform the innkeeper, respecting the unknown: Increases thief score.<br>

 This ultimately culminates in the players'score being counted up and that score is then reflected on an ending scene being **Warrior**, **Thief**, and/or **Mage** (_respectively_).